 The strange numerator in the chart title, NCBEILQ027S, is the FRED designation for Line 62 in the F.103 balance sheet of Table S.5.q of the 'Integrated Macroeconomic Accounts for the United States' (Market Value of Equities Outstanding), available on the Federal Reserve website.
 Incidentally, the numerator is the same series used for a simple calculation of the Q Ratio valuation indicator.

 The Latest Data

-With the Q2 GDP Third Estimate, we now have an updated look at the popular "Buffett Indicator" -- the ratio of corporate equities to GDP.
-The current reading is 171.7%, up from 124.7% the previous quarter.
+With the Q1 GDP Advance Estimate and the April close data, we now have an updated look at the popular "Buffett Indicator" -- the ratio of corporate equities to GDP.
+The current reading is 209.2%, up from 193.3% the previous quarter.

 A quick technical note: To match the quarterly intervals of GDP, for the Wilshire data we've used the quarterly average of daily closes rather than quarterly closes (slightly smoothing the volatility) when the latest data is not yet available.

 The first chart above uses Fed data back to the middle of the last century for the numerator, the second uses the Wilshire 5000, the data for which only goes back to 1971.
 The Wilshire is the more familiar numerator, but the Fed data gives us a longer timeframe.
 And those early decades, when the ratio was substantially lower, have definitely impacted the trend.

 To illustrate the point, here is an overlay of the two versions over the same timeframe.
 The one with the Fed numerator has a tad more upside volatility, but they're singing pretty much in harmony.